tornikegomareli/Talkify/README.md

 - **Rx and Combine Listeners**: In addition to the delegate pattern, I'm planning on introducing listeners using popular reactive frameworks like RxSwift and Combine.
 - **Unit Tests**: To ensure the robustness and reliability of Talkify, unit tests are on the way.
 This will boost confidence in the library's functionality and make future changes safer.
 - **Third party integrations**: I have idea to add some third party APIS, for example ChatGPT Speech recognition api with ergonomics to use, but I don't know I need to still think about it, if it will be worth at all.

+# Why ?
+Just to beat my procrastination 😄

+But it really aims to be a comprehensive solution for developers looking to incorporate speech recognition and synthesis into their apps.
+It abstracts away the complexity of the underlying APIs.

 ## License